We cannot do anything for God unless He strengthen and helps us.

 shepherds who were watering their own flocks didn't want these maidens to

 get water, and so they chased them away.
-Moses didn't like this at all,
+Moses didn't like this, so

 and then he helped them water their flock.

-man had done for them.
-Their father whose name was Jethro, sent for
+kind man had done for them.
+Jethro, their father sent for Moses and

-Moses and liked Moses so much that he offered him his daughter Zipporah in
+liked Moses so much that he offered him his daughter, Zipporah in

-this way he became one of the family and went to work for Jethro taking care
+In this way he became one of the family and went to work for Jethro taking

 Moses worked there as a shepherd for forty years.
-How old would that
+Now, how old would

-make Moses?
+that make Moses?
 (Let the children respond).
-Yes, he was forty years
+Yes, he was

-old when he left Egypt, and he worked forty years for Jethro, his father-in-law,
+forty years when he left Egypt and worked forty years for Jethro, and so he

-and so he was eighty years old!
-Although Moses was an old man, he was
+was eighty years old!
+Although Moses was an old man, he was still

 for him to do.